nestjs/docs.nestjs.com/content/graphql/field-middleware.md

 return value?.toUpperCase();
 ```

-In this case, every title will be automatically be uppercased, when requested.
+In this case, every title will be automatically uppercased, when requested.

 Likewise, you can bind a field middleware to a custom field resolver (a method annotated with the `@ResolveField()` decorator), as follows: